KU Student Housing Handbook

 Improper Check-Out

 Residents are prohibited from checking out of rooms improperly.
-To check out of a space properly, residents must return any keys to their assigned unit to the building’s front desk and follow all instructions provided by Student Housing staff.
+To check out of a space properly, residents must return any keys to their assigned unit to the building’s front desk and follow all instructions provided by Housing & Residence Life staff.
 All personal belongings and trash must be removed from the space.
 Any property left by the student after the student checks out of the space (or when staff administratively check the student out of the space due to an improper check-out), may be considered abandoned and be discarded immediately.
 Failure to follow correct procedures may result in additional charges.
-Examples include, but are not limited to excessive cleaning, door lock re-core, labor for disposal of property.
+Examples include, but are not limited to, excessive cleaning, door lock re-core, labor for disposal of property.

 Room Change